justcatthefish/ctf-writeups/2022-09-17-0CTF/interweave/README.md

 ```
 Then we can run `python3 flag4_interp.py` in one terminal, and `python3 flag4_main.py $(pgrep ^3$)` in another.

-Now we get to the last and bigger challenge, which is guessing the PID on remote.
+Now we get to the last and biggest challenge, which is guessing the PID on remote.
 I tried to have a loop guessing the PID but due to the amount of processes spawning I was not able to guess it this way.
 I ended up recreating the container in which the challenge was running via the web page and bruteforcing the PIDs manually expecting them to be low.
 I ended up with a successful run at PID 8, with this following badly written script:
 ```py
 from flag4_interp import do_interp